Our Investment Strategy

 The Five Bull Oak Investment Strategies

-The firm's investment strategy was created by Ryan Hughes, UCLA finance professors, and top industry professionals.
+The firm's investment strategy was created by Ryan Hughes, top academic finance professors, and top industry professionals.
 It was created while Ryan engaged in a graduate research project while studying quantitative finance at the UCLA Anderson School of Management.
 The goal was to build an investment strategy that combined empirically-proven strategies used by some of the most successful investors.
+Read the original whitepaper HERE.

 Aggressive: Strives to aggressively take advantage of global capital market investment opportunities while exhibiting less volatility and maximum drawdown than conventional equity portfolios over full market cycles.
 This strategy may be appropriate for investors who have a 10 to 15 year time horizon, a substantial tolerance for risk and an ability to withstand a permanent loss of capital.